ajpocus/bloopy/README.md

 ## Note

 This is a highly experimental work in progress.
 You might have to adjust certain parameters to get it to work for you, and the result isn't going to be perfect.
 That said, it's a good approximation from the results I've seen so far.

+## License

+Copyright 2021, Austin Pocus, under the MIT license.
+See LICENSE file for details.